xi72yow/ScreenChaser/app-src/README.md

 ## Notes

-You can create the production app using `pnpm build:app`.
+You can create the production app using `pnpm build:app` at the projects root.

 _note regarding types:_